Seven Samurai

 The inciting incident occurs at 22 minutes when Kambei (wise ronin) saves a child from a thief by shaving his head and posing as a monk.
 Demonstrates true samurai character - selfless action without concern for status..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 46 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This reveals the protagonist's commitment to The seven samurai (including Kikuchiyo) depart for the village.
+This indicates the protagonist's commitment to The seven samurai (including Kikuchiyo) depart for the village.
 Active choice to fight for rice and honor, crossing into the world of peasant-samurai collaboration., moving from reaction to action.

 The Collapse moment at 137 minutes (66% through) represents the emotional nadir.
 Here, Heihachi (the gentle samurai) is shot and killed by bandit musket.
 First samurai death.
 The "whiff of death" - laughter and joy dies with him.
-Reality of mortality sets in., reveals the protagonist at their lowest point.
+Reality of mortality sets in., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 147 minutes initiates the final act resolution at 71% of the runtime.
 Kambei accepts Kikuchiyo's truth and devises final strategy.
 Synthesis of samurai skill and peasant determination.
 Understanding that they fight together or die separately., demonstrating the transformation achieved throughout the journey.